 Editor: Lisa Kissinger

 Lisa Kissinger currently serves as the Shenendehowa Central School District Academic Administrator for Social Studies, Grades 6-12, in Clifton Park, New York, responsible for curriculum, instruction, assessment, and professional development for the department.
 Prior to joining Shenendehowa, Lisa was the Social Studies District Coordinator for Anne Arundel County Public Schools, in Annapolis, Maryland.

-Lisa is the President of the New York State Social Studies Supervisory Association.
-In that role, Lisa is a member of the Executive Committee of the New York State Council for the Social Studies.
-She is a member of the DemocracyReadyNY Coalition, and a member of the League of Women Voters New York.
+Lisa is Co-Chair of the Curriculum & Assessment Committee for NYSCSS.
+She is a member of the DemocracyReadyNY Coalition, the NYSED Civic Readiness Task Force, and a member of the League of Women Voters New York.

 Teachers/Writers: Robert Keyser, Jody Butts, Katie Argus